 If you are planning an agile pilot or even a full blown agile transformation, a critical consideration is Agile Training.
 After all, people need to understand Agile and Scrum in order to do their job effectively.
 This post will help you to understand the key considerations for planning, what types of training are appropriate for various audiences, how much agile training will costs, and the timing of training.

 Most people start with the question of what is this all going to cost.
 In order to develop an effective agile training plan, and an accurate cost estimate, I recommend that you think through the details and come up with a comprehensive training plan.
-An outline that I have found helpful is below - each of these is explained in the sections that follow.
+An outline that I have found helpful is below along with a detailed explainat of each.

 1. Determine Your Training Goals